Stay in Zion National Park and customize your own adventure!

 Each day, there will be the option for easy, moderate, and difficulty hikes.
 You can find some examples of these hikes under the Hikes & Activities tab.
 The beauty of this custom Zion experience is that each hike and activity is suited just to you.
 Select some extra challenge in the morning then add a light and easy hike to round out the afternoon before dinner.
 You will not be able to note your preferred hikes during the online booking process.
 After booking, AOA’s adventure consultants will reach out to you to discuss your desired hikes.

 Zion National Park and the surrounding area is full of beautiful sights to see and fun things to do.
 We’ve hand picked some of our favorite activities beyond hiking the canyon so you can round out your vacation in just the right way for your group.
 Take a look at our Upgrades and Optional Activities tab to see some of our staff choices for activities beyond hiking.

-Step 4: Fine-tune the experience with the help of our adventure consultants
+Step 4: Make your deposit and Fine-tune the experience with the help of our adventure consultants

 Step 5: Experience Zion National Park!

 This is the part you’ve been waiting for.
 After booking, our staff will work closely with you to ensure you are ready for an incredible trip to Zion.
 When you arrive in Utah, the only thing you need to do is relax, enjoy, and experience the magic of the national park.

 All it takes is a $500/p deposit!